Wall Street coasts toward the finish of its best week in the last 5

 The European Commission said Friday that Microsoft’s final commitments to unbundle Teams from its Office software suite, including further tweaks following a market test in May and June, are enough to satisfy competition concerns.

-Japan’s Nikkei 225 rose 0.9% to another record, while Hong Kong’s Hang Seng rallied 1.2% for two of the bigger moves.
+Japan’s Nikkei 225 climbed 0.9% to another record, while Hong Kong’s Hang Seng rallied 1.2% for two of the bigger moves.

 In the bond market, the yield on the 10-year Treasury climbed to recover some of its drop from earlier in the week.
 It rose to 4.06% from 4.01% late Thursday.